jentery/cspt500/_pages/acknowledgments.md

 ## Acknowledgment of Influence

-I would like to thank Carolyn Allen, Kate Cummings, and Shannon Mattern, whose pedagogy and courses influenced the design of this seminar.
+I would like to thank Carolyn Allen, Kate Cummings, and Shannon Mattern, whose pedagogy and courses influenced the design and content of this seminar.